 Daylight in Tokyo is like nowhere else, bouncing and fracturing between endless skyscrapers.
 Respite comes at night, in low-rise lantern-lit side streets and alleys.

 Every visit, I uncover another slice of bygone Japan and pray for its survival.
 Change always comes.
-High-speed Maglev bullet trains are scheduled to debut in 2027 along with new stations 40 meters or more below ground.
+High-speed Maglev bullet trains are in development along with new stations 40 meters or more below ground.
 The deluge of tourism has arrived and not all Japanese are pleased.
 In Tokyo’s long-established Yanaka Ginza shotengai, a butcher yelled at me when I snapped a photo of his store, even though I stood 20 meters away.

 Many of the few open spaces that remain in Japanese cities were once feudal lords’ homes.
 Streets bear historical traces: bustling roads lead to ancient temples, shrines, and castles, winding paths cover former routes of rivers and streams and narrow laneways mark sites of previous post-war black markets.